Maxwell (surname)

-Maxwell is a Scottish surname, a habitational name derived from a location near Melrose, in Roxburghshire, Scotland.
+Maxwell is a Scottish surname and a given male name, a habitational name derived from a location near Melrose, in Roxburghshire, Scotland.
 This name was first recorded in 1144, as Mackeswell, meaning "Mack's spring (or stream)" (from the Old English well[a]).
-The surname Maxwell is also common in Ulster, where it has, in some cases, been adopted as alternate form of the surname Miskell.
+The surname Maxwell is also common in Ulster, where it has, in some cases, been adopted as alternate form of the Irish surname Miskell.
 The surname Maxwell is represented in Scottish Gaelic as MacSuail.